 Aspects to consider

 1. Distance between the dip bars.
-This may be the essential aspect to have a look at when purchasing a power tower.
-For specific models, the space between the dip bars may be too narrow for you.
+It may be an essential aspect to look at when purchasing a power tower.
+However, the space between the dip bars may be too narrow for you for specific models.

 2. Height of the pull-up bar.
 Most power towers are over 7′ tall, so their height shouldn’t be an issue for the average user.
 But in case you’re 6’7″, you may want to opt for one of the tallest models to perform pull-ups without any hindrance.

 Flex-rod machines are patented and manufactured by Bowflex.
 They feature a similar construction and pulley/cable system as weight machines, but the resistance generates by a system of flexible rods instead of a weight plate stack.
 The machine cables connect to the adjustable rods, which bend as you pull the handles, generating the desired resistance.
-Evidently, due to their specific resistance system, these machines have their pluses and minuses.
+These machines have their pluses and minuses due to their specific resistance system.

 Since Bowflex machines don’t have weight plates, they’re slightly cheaper than other weight machines.
 They’re quickly adjustable, which makes them perfect for various training programs.
-They’re highly versatile, offering the possibility to perform a wide array of exercises.
+In addition, they’re highly versatile, offering the possibility to perform a wide array of exercises.